MThanmai/smart-pdf-and-qa-bot-using-rag/README.md

 🌐 Deploy for Free
 Backend (Render)

-Push code to GitHub
+Push code to GitHub,
-Go to render.com → New Web Service
+Go to render.com → New Web Service,
-Connect your repo
+Connect your repo,
 Render will auto-detect render.yaml and deploy

 Frontend (Streamlit Cloud)

-Go to share.streamlit.io
+Go to share.streamlit.io,
-Deploy from your GitHub repo
+Deploy from your GitHub repo,
 Add your Render backend URL in Secrets:

    BACKEND_URL = "https://your-app.onrender.com"